-In addition to the traditional on-campus degree offering, our PhD program is also offered via the distance option.
-The distance option is available to students residing within the United States or serving abroad at a U.S. military installation, with performance expectations being identical to those of the on-campus program.
+In addition to the traditional on-campus degree offering, the PhD program in mechanical engineering is also offered via the online option.
+The online option is available to students residing within the United States or serving abroad at a U.S. military installation, with performance expectations being identical to those of the on-campus program.
 For more information on the online PhD in Mechanical Engineering, see the departmental web page as well as the UA Online Degree Program.
-We are confident that distance education students have a great opportunity to obtain their degrees with minimal travel or job disruption.
-Applicants interested in the distance option are encouraged to contact faculty members in the area of research interest to inquire about the formulation of a research project suitable for completion via distance as well as any on-campus visits that individual faculty may require.
+We are confident that online education students have a great opportunity to obtain their degrees with minimal travel or job disruption.
+Applicants interested in the online option are encouraged to contact faculty members in the area of research interest to inquire about the formulation of a research project suitable for completion via online education as well as any on-campus visits that individual faculty may require.

 Students and faculty in the Department of Mechanical Engineering have access to state-of-the-art computational facilities and experimental capabilities.
 On-campus assets include numerous commercially available computational modeling software packages.
 In addition, high performance computing capabilities are accessible through The University of Alabama’s Office of Information Technology.
 The department also has many state-of-the-art experimental facilities available for daily use by graduate students.